-Law or policy exists that supports youth access to a full range of FP methods, including the provision of long-acting reversible contraceptives (LARCs) regardless of age, marital status, and/ or parity.
+Law or policy exists that supports youth access to a full range of FP methods, including the provision of LARCs.

-Law or policy exists that supports youth access to a full range of FP methods without defining full range of methods to include LARCs regardless of age, marital status, and/or parity.
+Law or policy exists that supports youth access to a full range of FP methods without defining full range of methods to include LARC methods.

-Law or policy exists that restricts youth access to a full range of FP methods based on age, marital status, and/or parity.
+Law or policy exists that restricts youth from accessing a full range of FP methods based on age, marital status, and/or parity.